Sébastien Bazin, Chairman and Chief Executive Officer of Accor, said:

 - In North/Central America and the Caribbean, RevPAR was in line with 2019 levels in Q2 2022, driven by a sharp increase in prices.

 - In South America, and particularly Brazil, the pick-up in business volumes was notably impressive, with occupancy rates above the 2019 level throughout Q2 2022.

 Services to Owners revenue, which includes the Sales, Marketing, Distribution and Loyalty division, as well as shared services and the reimbursement of hotel staff costs, came to €842 million in H1 2022, down 10% compared with 2019, in line with consolidated RevPAR for the period.

 Hotel Assets & Other revenue

-Revenue in the “Hotel Assets & Other” segment was up 80% like-for-like in Q3 2022 versus Q3 2021 (up 6% like-for-like versus Q3 2019).
-This segment, which is very closely tied to activity in Australia, continued to benefit from demand from leisure travelers in the coastal areas.
-The major cities are starting to benefit from renewed demand from business travelers.
+Revenue in the “Hotel Assets & Other” segment was up 57% like-for-like in H1 2022 versus H1 2021 and down 8% like-for-like versus H1 2019.
+This segment, which is closely tied to activity in Australia, benefited in particular from renewed leisure and business tourism demand.